avanzosc/project-addons/project_task_cost/README.rst

 Project Task Cost
 =================

 With this module you can estimate the cost of a task.
+Cost are only visible for coordinator users, a new group above project manager.

 Bug Tracker
 ===========